Jackdashton/flight-app/README.md

 *	What are the 10 cheapest flights (converted to £)?

 The initial set of four questions constituted the core tasks assigned, while the fifth question was introduced as a captivating metric.
 It was selected due to the importance of price assessment in the evaluation of any commodity.
-Finally, the web application presents the data in an easy to follow way.
+Finally, the web application presents the data in an easy-to-follow way.

 ## Table of Contents